erwinvaneijk/hbase-maven-plugin/README.md

 Selecting a Hadoop backend
 --------------------------

 This plugin can be run against multiple Hadoop backends.
-Version 1.0.10-cdh4 will run with a CDH4-based cluster; Version 1.0.9-hadoop1 will use an Apache Hadoop 1.x / HBase 0.92 backend.
+Version 1.1.0 will run with a standard hbase cluster using the YARN/Hadoop 2 based HBase 1.0.0 line.

-To run with 1.0.10-hadoop1, you must:
+To run with 1.1.0, you must:
 * Set `umask 0022`
 * Disable IPv6 in your maven process: `export MAVEN_OPTS="-Djava.net.preferIPv4Stack=true"`